gatsbyjs/gatsby/docs/contributing/submit-to-creator-showcase.md

 ### Change your mind / need to edit your submission?

-If you want to edit anything in your site submission later, simply edit the `creators.yml` file by submitting another PR.
+If you want to edit anything in your site submission later, edit the `creators.yml` file by submitting another PR.